Over the years, people have shared insider knowledge about their workplaces with me.

 Are shadow values about how power works in an organization?

 At the time it struck me as a sign of a healthy culture.
 Today, I’m less certain about how to assess cultural health than Brash Young Banker me thought she was.
-Today, I’d view willingness to discuss an organization’s shadow values as a sign of someone who would be good to work with.
+Today, I’d view someone's willingness to discuss their organization’s shadow values as a sign that they might be good to work with.

 What are your organization's shadow values?
 Is it safe to discuss them, openly?